HappySpring/Easy_NetCDF/Readme.md

      dim_limit_str   [cell]: name of dimensions, like {'lon','lat'}.
 Dimensions with custom limits must be listed here.
 Other dimensions are optional.

      dim_limit_limit [cell]: limits of dimensions, like {[-85 -55], [30 45]}.
+                + It can be empty, indicating no limit for all dimensions.
+                + For any specific dimension, the limit contains more than 2 values, it will be treated as a list of discrete indexes to be read from the file. see Example 8 & 9 in readme.md .

      merge_dim_name [string]: name of the dimension in which the variables from different files will be concatenated.
 If merge_dim_name is empty, the variable will be concatenated after its last dimension.

-                + Example 1: if you want to read gridded daily temperature given in [lon, lat, depth, time] from a set of files, and each file contains temperature in one day, the merge_dim_name should be 'time'.
+                + Example 6: if you want to read gridded daily temperature given in [lon, lat, depth, time] from a set of files, and each file contains temperature in one day, the merge_dim_name should be 'time'.

-                + Example 2: if you want to read gridded daily temperature given in [lon, lat, depth], in which time is not given explicitly in each file, you can leave merge_dim_name empty.
+                + Example 7: if you want to read gridded daily temperature given in [lon, lat, depth], in which time is not given explicitly in each file, you can leave merge_dim_name empty.